The Evening Star: Plot

 Needing a new cause, Aurora takes charge after Melanie decides to stay in Los Angeles to try to become an actress, her boyfriend having left her for another woman.
 Aurora is peeved to discover that Patsy has the same idea.
-Melanie succeeds in landing a role on a television show, which Aurora and Patsy celebrate, but they end up having a fight on the flight home.
+Melanie lands a role on a television show, which Aurora and Patsy celebrate, but they have a fight on the flight home.

 When Aurora comes home, however, she learns that Rosie is critically ill.
 She is left once more facing the prospect of being alone.
-Against Arthur's wishes, Aurora carries Rosie 'home' to the Greenway house, and tends to her lovingly until Rosie eventually succumbs to her illness.
+Against Arthur's wishes, Aurora carries Rosie 'home' to the Greenway house and tends to her lovingly until Rosie eventually succumbs to her illness.
 Arthur brings Rosie's ashes to Aurora, asking her to do what she feels would be best for Rosie's memory.

 A few days later, Aurora is writing in her diary in her backyard gazebo alongside Rosie's urn when Garrett surprises her.
 This visit cheers her up immensely and seems to rejuvenate her spirits; she confides that she's still searching for her one true love, and Garrett advises her to find that true love soon because "there aren't that many shopping days left till Christmas."

 Tommy is released from prison and he and Aurora embrace at the prison exit where she has arrived to take him home.
-He lands a promising job after taking computer classes in prison, and eventually he and his new girlfriend start a family and get married.
-Their child, Henry, is completely doted upon by Aurora, who starts teaching him music lessons.
+He lands a promising job after taking computer classes in prison, and he and his new girlfriend start a family and get married.
+Their child, Henry, is doted upon by Aurora, who starts teaching him music lessons.

-Scrapbooks continue to be filled year by year, until one day Aurora suffers a stroke while teaching Henry the piano; this slows Aurora but also brings the family closer together, with Patsy spending all her days tending to Aurora's needs and the rest of the family close by.
+Scrapbooks continue to be filled year by year, until one day Aurora suffers a stroke while teaching Henry the piano; this slows her but also brings the family closer together, with Patsy spending her days tending to Aurora's needs and the rest of the family close by.
 She and Patsy make peace with each other at last, apologizing for so many years of battling when both loved the same family so fiercely.
-At Christmastime, Aurora is bedridden but surrounded by all her grandchildren and friends as she passes quietly, calling out softly to Emma.
+At Christmastime, Aurora is bedridden and surrounded by her grandchildren and friends as she dies, calling out softly to Emma.
 The ending scene features young Henry playing the familiar theme from Terms of Endearment on the piano as Tommy sits beside him.